Omarosa Manigault Newman

-Omarosa Onee Newman (/ˌoʊməˈroʊsə ˈmænᵻɡɔːlt/; Manigault; born February 5, 1974), known mononymously as Omarosa, is an American reality television star, lawyer, author, former political consultant and White House aide.
+Omarosa Onee Newman (/ˌoʊməˈroʊsə ˈmænᵻɡɔːlt/; Manigault; born February 5, 1974), known as Omarosa, is an American reality television star, author, former political consultant and White House aide.
 She held White House staff roles during the presidential terms of Bill Clinton and Donald Trump.
 She rose to prominence as a contestant on the first season of NBC's The Apprentice and has remained in the public eye largely through recurring roles on reality television, with additional visibility from television interviews and appearances on political programs.

 Newman became assistant to the President and director of communications for the Office of Public Liaison during the Trump administration in January 2017.
 However, on December 13, 2017, White House Chief of Staff John Kelly fired Newman, citing "money and integrity issues", as well as "inappropriate use of company vehicles".
-Afterwards, she competed twice on the Big Brother reality series – in 2018 on the first season of Celebrity Big Brother US, placing 5th, and in 2021 on Big Brother Australia VIP, placing 12th.
+Afterwards, she competed twice on the Big Brother reality series – in 2018 on the first season of Celebrity Big Brother, placing 5th, and in 2021 on Big Brother Australia VIP, placing 12th.

 In August 2018, Newman published Unhinged, detailing her tenure at the White House and criticizing Trump and his administration.
 Two days before the book was released, she released the first of as many as 200 secret tapes she recorded during her White House tenure.
 As of May 23, 2022, she had released four tapes.
 The first tape released, which was secretly recorded inside the Situation Room, was described as "one of the worst White House security breaches ever," though the tape is thought not to violate the Espionage Act.

 On March 15, 2020, Newman was forced to pay $61,585 to the US Treasury for her violation of the Ethics in Government Act, in what the judge described as "willful violation" after receiving "countless reminders" to submit her final financial disclosure after being fired from her position in the White House.